JeppeSRC/HorseCompiler/doc/language.md

 ## Data Types

 #### Integers:
-- char  (8 bit)
+- byte  (8 bit)
 - short (16 bit)
 - int   (32 bit)
 - long  (64 bit)

-All integers are signed by default but can be explicitly be set as signed or unsigned.
+All integers are signed by default but can be set explicitly as signed or unsigned.
 ```
 signed int var;
 unsigned long var2;